 If you’re more interested in research, internal placements working with a member of staff in the Psychology Research Group will be offered as part of the course.

 Through the study of normal and abnormal patterns of development across the lifespan, this course provides a fascinating programme of study if you’re wishing to become a researcher in this area and/or are seeking further professional development by gaining a unique and relevant qualification in an increasingly difficult job market.

 “You study the theory as well as the practical elements and you have the opportunity to apply what you’ve learned.”

 Bournemouth University, Talbot Campus

 A Bachelors Honours degree with 2:1 or equivalent in a required subject.
 Applicants with a 2.2 will be considered if they have achieved a 2.1 in their dissertation.

 International entry requirements:

-If English is not your first language you'll need IELTS 6.5 with a minimum of 5.5 in each component of writing, speaking, listening and reading.
+If English is not your first language you'll need IELTS 6.5 with a minimum of 5.5 in each component.
 For more information see our full entry requirements.